marodriguezd/Video-Slice-TUI/README.md

 ## Overview

-This project provides two simple and efficient Python applications with a Textual User Interface (TUI):
+This project provides three simple and efficient Python applications with a Textual User Interface (TUI):

 - **Video Clipper:** Allows you to load a video file, define multiple specific time ranges, and export them as individual clips.
 - **Video Splitter:** An adaptation of the clipper that automatically splits a video into equal-sized chunks based on a specified duration (in minutes).
+- **Video Merger:** Allows you to select multiple video files and merge them into a single video.

-Both tools are built with [Textual](https://github.com/Textualize/textual) and use [FFmpeg](https://ffmpeg.org/) for the core video processing.
+All tools are built with [Textual](https://github.com/Textualize/textual) and use [FFmpeg](https://ffmpeg.org/) for the core video processing.

 ## Features

-- **Two Tools in One:** A precise clipper for custom time ranges and an automatic splitter for fixed-duration chunks.
+- **Three Tools in One:** A precise clipper for custom time ranges, an automatic splitter for fixed-duration chunks, and a merger to combine multiple videos.
-- **Interactive TUI:** A clean and intuitive interface that runs in your terminal for both tools.
+- **Interactive TUI:** A clean and intuitive interface that runs in your terminal for all three tools.
 - **Flexible File Input:** Load videos by passing a file path as a command-line argument or by using the built-in file selector.
 - **Multiple Time Formats (Clipper):** Specify start and end times in various formats (e.g., `HH:MM:SS`, `MM:SS`, `SS`, or decimal hours like `1.5` for 1 hour and 30 minutes).
 - **Automatic Splitting (Splitter):** Just define the chunk duration in minutes, and the tool will calculate the segments for you.
-- **Two Export Modes:**
+- **Two Export Modes (Clipper/Splitter):**
   - **Copy Mode (Fast):** Quickly creates clips by copying the video stream without re-encoding.
 This is very fast but may result in less precise cuts.
   - **Re-encode Mode (Precise):** Re-encodes the video for frame-accurate cuts, which is slower but more precise.
-- **Organized Output:** All generated clips are saved in a `clips_output` folder created in the same directory as the source video.
+- **Organized Output:** All generated clips are saved in a dedicated output folder.

 ## Requirements